 Successful pine plantings require a well-prepared site, quality seedlings, proper storage and field care of seedlings, and timely planting by a crew trained in proper planting techniques.
 Most landowners contract with a vendor for such tree-planting services.
 This note gives information on (1) key clauses to include in any tree-planting contract and (2) conditions which affect seedling survival and early growth.

-The landowner who writes an adequate contract and then monitors the planting operation to insure compliance will most often be rewarded with a successful tree-planting operation.
+The landowner who writes an adequate contract and then monitors the planting operation to ensure compliance will most often be rewarded with a successful tree-planting operation.

 A written tree-planting contract protects both landowner and contractor from misunderstandings and possible lawsuits.
 A tree-planting agreement should include specific provisions covering these items: